akaabdullahmateen/roadmap/css/concepts/index.md

 The primary construct in a style sheet is a statement.
 A statement begins with any non-space character and ends at the first closing brace or semicolon that is encountered non-escaped, outside a string, and not nested into another brace pair.
 There are two categories of statements in style sheets:

-- **Rulesets:** A structure that associates a comma-separated selectors list with a declaration block.
+- **Rulesets:** A structure that associates a selector list with a declaration block.
 - **At-rules:** A structure that starts with an _at_ symbol, followed by an identifier, and continues up to the end of the statement.

 Any statement which is not a ruleset or an at-rule is invalid and ignored.
 CSS is case-insensitive within the ASCII range, except for parts that are not under its control.
 In CSS, US English spelling is deemed correct where there is spelling variation.

 ### Rulesets

-The ruleset (or rule) is a structure formed by adding a declarations list, enclosed within curly braces, after a selectors list.
+The ruleset (or rule) is a structure formed by adding a declarations list, enclosed within curly braces, after a selector list.

 ```css
 style-rule ::=